 At the ANU Medical School, we are committed to providing an environment that fosters excellence and creativity in our future doctors, health professionals and medical scientists.

-The integrated curriculum in the fully accredited four-year Doctor of Medicine and Surgery (MChD) addresses four themes: Medical Sciences, Clinical Skills, Population Health, and Professionalism and Leadership.
+The integrated curriculum in the fully accredited four-year Medicinae ac Chirurgiae Doctoranda (MChD), Latin for Doctor of Medicine and Surgery, addresses four themes: Medical Sciences, Clinical Skills, Population Health, and Professionalism and Leadership.
 Contextual frameworks are interwoven in the above themes to provide graduates with working knowledge of social foundations of medicine, Indigenous health, rural and remote Australian health, and research.

 As the School is the only medical school in the ACT it enjoys partnerships with the Canberra Hospital and Calvary Health Care providing early and regular access to clinical teaching facilities for MChD students.
 As part of The Australian National University, you will have access to lecturers and researchers who are experts in their fields.